zuozhenggh/learning-library/data-management-library/database/data-guard/data-guard-across-regions/lab5-set-data-guard-association.md

 - VCN for both the primary and standby regions are created

-- Database Cloud Service Enterprise Edition or higher is created
+- Database Cloud Service Enterprise Edition or higher edition is created

 - DRGs and RPCs are created

 - RPC connection is peered

-- Route Rules and Security List are configured for secure communication between primary and standby VCNs
+- Route Rules and Security Lists are configured for secure communication between primary and standby VCNs

 Navigate to your Database Cloud Service in your primary region.